Vem Habib (Wala Wala): Lyrics

 The song begins with the girls singing, "Wala wala wala wa, wala wala wala wa, na na na na, na na na, na na na na."
 Karin sings the first part of the entire song, talking about how she sought love for a thousand and one nights.
 The second part brings Karin singing again, referring to various Arab characters, "An enchanted prince, a sheik, a sheik and a sultan, Ali Baba as a thief came to steal my heart," sings Karin.
 Just on the bridge, Fantine sings, "Wala, wala is a desert dance.
 In the wala wala we dance very closely ..."
 Before the cry given by Karin, Aline sings, "I want you so much, I can prove you, a thousand and one nights of love I'll give you."

 Critical reception

-For Bruno Nogueira from Folhapé, "the variation of 'A Thousand and One Nights', is very pleasant, except probably for the very work song that invests too much in the sounds of the Middle East appropriated by Rede Globo in the novel O Clone."
-As for Marcos Paulo Bin of the Musical Universe, the song "maintains the group's proposal - dancing melody, relaxed lyrics and children's appeal", comparing the song to "Ralando o Tchan (Belly Dancing)", by É o Tchan, Arab themes.
+To Bruno Nogueira from Folhapé, "the variation of 'A Thousand and One Nights', is very pleasant, except probably for the work song, which invests too much into the musical style of the Middle East appropriated by Rede Globo in the soap opera O Clone."
+Marcos Paulo Bin from Musical Universe found that the song "maintains the group's proposal - dancing melody, relaxed lyrics and children's appeal", comparing the song to "Ralando o Tchan (Belly Dancing)" by É o Tchan's Arab themes.